waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rock Tunnel B1F:** This area is divided into multiple isolated sections.
 The eastern ladder at (34, 26) is not accessible from the central corridor entrance.

 # II.
 Current Puzzles & Hypotheses
 - **Pokemon Mansion 1F - Escape the East Wing:** I am currently trapped in the eastern wing of the mansion.
-The exit appears to be a `closed_gate` at (27, 28) and (28, 28).
-There are no visible switches.
-Pikachu is standing at (28, 27).
-Hypothesis: The solution involves interacting with or moving through Pikachu.
+The exit is a `closed_gate` at (27, 28) and (28, 28). **Failed Hypothesis:** Interacting with or moving through the Pikachu at (28, 27) does not open the gate. **Current Hypothesis:** Losing a battle within this trapped area will cause a blackout and warp me out of the mansion, allowing me to regroup and find the actual solution to obtaining the SECRET KEY.

 # V. Core Principles & Lessons Learned
 - **Immediate Maintenance is Paramount:** I must be vigilant in performing maintenance tasks (notepad, agents, tools) immediately.
 Deferring them is a critical process failure.
 I failed at this by not immediately fixing my `pathfinder` tool and notepad.